Icy3D/hello-coco-py/README.md

 A simple python application using opencv, tensorflow and coco models to show some basic object detection.

 ## Ide
 This is a PyCharm project.
-Just launch the IDE an open the respective folder
+Just launch the IDE and open the root folder of this project.

 ## Pre-Requisites
 This project was developed on win 10 but I don't see any reason why it wouldn't run on other OS.